-Carey Price is considered to be one of the best goaltenders in the world by many colleagues, fans, and one of the greatest goalies in the history of the Montreal Canadiens.
+Carey Price is considered to be one of the best goaltenders in the world by many colleagues and fans, and one of the greatest goalies in the history of the Montreal Canadiens.
 He won Silver medals at the World U-17 Hockey Challenge in 2004 and the International Ice Hockey Federation (IIHF) World U18 Championship in 2005, and in 2007 he won a Gold medal at the World Junior Ice Hockey Championships in Sweden.
 Price was named to the Canadian Olympic Hockey Team in 2014 and won a Gold medal at the Winter Olympics in Sochi.
-He earned the tournament's top goal tending award, from the IIHF directorate.
+He earned the tournament's top goal-tending award, from the IIHF directorate.
 In 2016 Price went undefeated to win his first World Cup of Hockey championship.

 Gaylord Powless (1946 - 2001) Lacrosse

 Six Nations of the Grand River